cuong-smb/SMB_Test/smb/Instruction.md

 4. Move back to the string list, repeat same steps to translate other strings.
  Please don’t forget to choose Save button or press alt+s to save the translation file.
 5. There’s a checkbox to show only untranslated or all strings.
-6. 6.
-When pressing Save button to save, it will confirm if you want to save the .REF file.
+6. When pressing Save button to save, it will confirm if you want to save the .REF file.
  Choose "Yes" to save it for future update and string comparison between the old and new ones.
 7. To test how it’s written in SMB’s user interface, copy your target language file in “D:\SMB Translation\Release” folder, and replace the old one in “C:\Program Files\SaoMai\SMB\Lang”.
  Run SMB and choose your translated language.
-8. When you’re satisfied with the translation, please commit to your  forked repository on Github, then make a pull-request so we'll get it.
+8. When you’re satisfied with the translation, please commit to your  forked repository on Github, then make a pull-request.
  Or e-mail to us at: <support@saomaicenter.org>.
  We will pack it with next release.